Supplement to Trinity

 - 4. 18th-21st Century Unitarianism

-The term “unitarian” was popularized in late 1680's England as a less pejorative and more descriptive term for those who held God to be identical to one divine person, the Father.
+The term “unitarian” was popularized in late 1680's England as a less pejorative and more descriptive term than “Socinian”for Christians who hold God to be identical to one and only one divine self, the Father.
 It has since been used as a denominational label for several distinct groups, but it is here primarily used in the descriptive, generic sense just stated.
 (The capitalized “Unitarian” is occasionally used here in the denominational sense.)
 All these groups have been labeled “antitrinitarian”.
-Although unitarians are by definition against the pro-Nicene and “Latin” traditions, and many have proudly flown the antitrinitarian banner, others strenuously argued that they expounded the correct trinitarian doctrine, the difference being that the former were promoting rival denominations, while the latter sought to be included in mainstream groups (i.e., traditionally trinitarian churches, or ones which were often assumed to be).
+Although many unitarians have proudly flown the antitrinitarian banner, others strenuously argued that they expounded the correct trinitarian doctrine, the difference being that the former were promoting rival denominations, while the latter sought to be included in mainstream groups (i.e., traditionally trinitarian churches, or ones which were often assumed to be).

-The true Veneration of Mysteries consists, not in making them ourselves, and in receiving blindly the Words of Men without understanding them; but it consists… in taking care there to stop, where the Scripture itself has stopped… (Clarke 1738, xiii)
+The true Veneration of Mysteries consists, not in making them ourselves, and in receiving blindly the Words of Men without understanding them; but it consists… in taking care there to stop, where the Scripture itself has stopped… (Clarke Scripture, xiii; cf. Crellius 1691, 245-6)

 The history of such groups is complex.
 For example, a body of these Christians in Poland followed the forceful Italian theologian Faustus Socinus (or Fausto Paolo Sozzini, 1539–1604), and were thereafter dubbed “Socinians” by their opponents.
 The term came to be used by some as a derogatory expression for any sort of unitarian.
 This tradition, centered in Rakow in Poland, flourished until 1660 when its members were forced by governmental persecution to flee the country.
 But in its heyday, soon after the death of Socinus, the first edition of the Racovian Catechism was published.
 This book was the end result of a commission given to Socinus and three other ministers to revise an earlier Polish catechism.
 Later versions of this in Latin and other languages have repeatedly influenced later unitarians (Rees 1818, lxxi-lxxviii; Williams 1967).